Home » Recipes » Chocolate Little Layer Cake

 Chocolate Little Layer Cake

-4.7 from 127 votes
+4.68 from 137 votes

 A slice of cake held on a spatula.

-📋 A Heritage Recipe
+A Heritage Recipe

 To make it even more different from traditional layer cakes, it’s iced with warm boiled chocolate icing while the layers themselves are still warm.
 Totally goes against the conventional method, doesn’t it?

 Years ago, Kim Severson of the New York Times did a story on these little layer cakes.
-I had the pleasure of hearing Kim speak once at food blogging conference.
+I had the pleasure of hearing Kim speak once at a food blogging conference.
 She’s a very accomplished food writer and has received numerous accolades, including several James Beard Awards.

 In her NYT story, she talked about how the cakes were made only in one area in Alabama and on Smith Island near Maryland.
 Well, I can assure you that they are part of the fabric of at least one small southwest Georgia town as well :-)